DestineeAdams/CharitySaver/README.md

 # CharitySaver

+## about

-Sometimes people donate things that aren’t good enough and end up in the trash. &lt;br> This app that lets someone upload a picture so a shelter can  &lt;br> see if the item is worth donating.
+Sometimes people donate things that aren’t good enough and end up in the trash. <br>
+This app that lets someone upload a picture so a shelter can  <br>
+see if the item is worth donating.